sfu-ireceptor/turnkey-service-php/README.md

 # iReceptor Service Turnkey (PHP)

 A quick and easy way to build your own AIRR-seq repository.

-## What is it?
+It contains:
 - a database with scripts to load data into it
 - a web application exposing that database through the [iReceptor API](https://github.com/sfu-ireceptor/api)